Huai Army: Founding

 Before recovering Anqing in late 1861, Zeng Guofan ordered his student Li Hongzhang to bring some of the Xiang Army back to Anhui, Li's homeland, for military service and to organize an independent force under Li Hongzhang's command.
 Their total strength was 25,000 soldiers, including some Taiping soldiers in Anqing who had surrendered.
 Li combined these forces into one army, and after three months of training they fought their first battle, the Battle of Shanghai (1861).

-Li Hongzhang was in overall command of the Huai Army, which was part of the new series of regional armies known as the Yong Ying, introduced into China after the Nian Rebellion.
+Li Hongzhang was in overall command of the Huai Army, which was part of the new series of regional armies known as the Yong Ying, introduced in China after the Nian Rebellion.
 Unlike the Manchu Eight Banners or the Green Standard Army, officers in these regional armies were not rotated; they chose the soldiers under their command and formed paternalistic relationships with them.
 These armies were equipped with modern weapons.